Bruce Kison

-Kison grew up in Pasco, Washington, and was drafted by the Pirates in the 14th round of the 1968 Major League Baseball draft.
-He reached the major leagues in 1971 and relieved Luke Walker in the first inning of Game 4 of the World Series, throwing 6 1/3 scoreless innings as he enabled the Pirates to come from behind to win the game, and ultimately the Series.
+Kison grew up in Pasco, Washington and was drafted by the Pirates in the 14th round of the 1968 Major League Baseball draft and reached the major leagues three years later.
+In 1971, he relieved Luke Walker in the first inning of Game 4 of the World Series, throwing 6 1/3 scoreless innings as he enabled the Pirates to come from behind to win the game, and ultimately the Series.
 Bothered by a sore shoulder the next two years, Kison adjusted his delivery in the 1973–74 offseason, becoming a full-time starter by the middle of 1974.
 In 1976, he set career highs in wins (14) and earned run average (ERA) (3.08).
 He had a disappointing 1977 season, partly because of hangnail problems, and in 1978, he was moved back to the bullpen to start the year.
 He regained his rotation spot halfway through the season, though, and proved an important member of the Pirates' rotation once again in 1979, winning the season's final game to send the Pirates to the playoffs.
 He struggled in his only start of the World Series but won his second World Series ring as the Pirates defeated the Orioles again.

 A free agent after the 1979 season, he signed a five-year contract with the Angels, but struggled with injuries his first couple of seasons and even tried to give the team back some of his contract money.
 In 1982, though, he helped the Angels reach the playoffs and won a game for them in the American League Championship Series against the Milwaukee Brewers.
 A herniated disk suffered in 1983 threatened to end his career, but he returned to the Angels late in 1984 and pitched one final season for the Boston Red Sox in 1985 before retiring.
 During a 15-year career, Kison compiled 115 wins with 88 losses, 1,073 strikeouts, and a 3.66 ERA.
 After his playing days were over, he served as a coach for the Kansas City Royals and the Baltimore Orioles, with whom he later served as a scout.
 He died June 2, 2018, at the age of 68.